The Nightlife of Pests: What Really Happens in Your Home After Dark

 Why Pests Prefer the Dark

-This is why you may not notice pests during the day, even if they’re already well-established in your home.
+This is why you may not notice rodents or insects during the day, even if they’re already well-established in your home.
 By the time you spot one, there could be many more nearby.

 The Most Active Nighttime Pests